 - Google Analytics: Monitor traffic to your firm's site and how users interact with your site on this free tool from Google.
 Track traffic, bounce rate, sessions, lead conversions and much more all in one place.

 - Google Search Console: On this free tool from Google, track your firm's organic presence as well as monitor for any technical issues.

 - Ahrefs: Use this tool to track your firm's backlinks, conduct keyword research, do competitor research and more.

 - SEMRush: This paid tool also allows you to do keyword research, monitor your organic presence, run site audits, watch your competitors, and much more.

-To get started on updating your firm’s marketing plan, take a look at what is working and what can be improved.
+To get started on updating your attorney internet marketing plan, take a look at what is working and what can be improved.
 If you already running paid ads, make sure your content is matching your target audience and their search intent.
 If your firm has been actively working on its SEO, make sure to include new business listings, getting reviews or creating videos.
 Track your changes to find what optimizations are successful.